E84081210/AreaDetecion_CounterAndTracker/README.md

 $ python3 onnx_to_tensorrt.py -m yolov4-416
 ```

-Last step "onnx_to_tensorrt.py" takes about half hour on my Jetson AGX Xavier.
+The last step "onnx_to_tensorrt.py" takes about half an hour on my Jetson AGX Xavier.

 :five: Final step: go to "rtsp.sh", and modify your RTSP ID and YOLO model name.
-Run ```chmod +x rtsp.sh``` avoiding shell scipt is denied by permission.
+Run ```chmod +x rtsp.sh``` avoiding shell script is denied by permission.
 ```shell
 # rtsp.sh
 !#/bin/bash